charleshardt/codingFieldNotes/README.md

 ## My Learning Path
 ### Courses
 At the beginning of the lockdowns in 2020, I worked through [The Angela Yu Complete 2023 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/).
+Then circumstances thrust me into the maritime industry where I have worked as a captain for a number of years.
 Now that the dust has settled, I have settled into the following path to finally become a front end web developer focusing on React.

 - [The Complete JavaScript Course 2023](https://www.udemy.com/course-dashboard-redirect/?course_id=851712)
 - [JavaScript Understanding the Weird Parts](https://www.udemy.com/course-dashboard-redirect/?course_id=364426)